Bayanr10/TwitterBot/README.md

 > [!NOTE]
-> 30 people (currently) have access to this twitter bot, and there is currently no profanity checks/filters (There will be one in the future).
+> 30 people (currently) have access to this twitter bot, and there are currently no profanity checks/filters (There will be one in the future).
 As a result of this, some tweets on the account may be innapropriate.
 I'd like to apologize ahead of time.

 Bot to take user messages and tweet them on a twitter account ([@DisgustingLoner](https://x.com/DisgustingLoner))\
 Commands:\